 The first tradeoff will be time.

-It simply takes time to create a relationship that flourishes: time to be
+It simply takes time to create a relationship that flourishes: time to be together, time to be with family, time to play, coordinate, nurture, relax, hang out and plan.
+This time will encroach on some other valuable areas - your personal or professional time.

-The second compromise is comfort.
+The second tradeoff is comfort.

 That means emotional comfort, like going out on a limb to try novel ways of thinking or doing things, listening and being curious instead of butting in, speaking up instead of becoming resentfully compliant or withdrawing.
 At the beginning, there will be emotional risk taking action, but you will never explore different worlds if you always keep sight of the shoreline.
 In addition, few people are emotionally comfortable being confronted with how they don't live their values or being confronted with the consequences of their actions.